South Korean opposition leader says Yoon must be impeached – DW – 12/13/2024

 South Korea's parliament is set to vote on Saturday on whether to impeach Yoon over his short-lived attempt to impose martial law on December 3.

-The decision was walked back only six hours after announcement, but South Korea has plunged into a crisis, as many want Yoon to step down.
+The decision was walked back only six hours after the announcement, but South Korea has been plunged into a crisis, as many want Yoon to step down.

 Yoon has refused to step down and said he will "fight to the end."